mmitch/log-dispatch-desktop-notify/README.md

 building
 --------

-To build and install the current development version of Log::Dispatch::Desktop::Notify module, you need to have Dist::Zilla installed.
+To build and install the current development version of Log::Dispatch::Desktop::Notify, you need to have Dist::Zilla installed.
 Run the ``dzil`` command - if it is available, Dist::Zilla should be installed.

 To install or upgrade Dist::Zilla use